If you have any questions, please ask me on my Contact link.

 How long does it take to write your books?

 Super Ninja Alien Robot Monsters took about 2 years, maybe longer.
 Trevor took 8 months.
 Now I've set up the worlds and the style of the stories, the second Super Ninja took about 6 months.
 Trevor 2 still took about 8 months because the drawing takes a lot of time.
+The End Game took forever: it was difficult because I was bringing the story to a conclusion and had to tie everything together.
+It is also twice as long as the other books.

 How many drafts do you do?